 I had a long journey into sobriety, motivated in the beginning by several legal consequences.
-Unfortunately, it was another four years before I was able to maintain long-term sobriety.
+It took another four years before I was able to maintain long-term sobriety.
 In my early recovery, I went to a 12-step meeting every single day no matter what.
-Eventually my ex and I split up, and we were awarded joint custody of our daughter.
+Eventually, my ex and I split up, and we were awarded joint custody of our daughter.
 Being a single mom all of a sudden, I often took my daughter to the meetings.
 I bought a portable DVD player and headphones, and we sat in the back of the room as not to disturb anyone.
-I went to mostly women’s meetings, because they made me and my daughter feel more comfortable.
-Of course all the women loved to see her adorable little face too.
+I went to women’s meetings because they made me and my daughter feel more comfortable.
+Of course, all the women loved to see her adorable little face too.

 My journey began six years ago, and my daughter is now almost eleven.
-She has become a curious preteen, and of course the questions have begun.
-I no longer have to take her to meetings because I have remarried, and she can stay with her step dad.
+She has become a curious preteen, and the questions have begun.
+I no longer have to take her to meetings because I have remarried, and she can stay with her stepdad.

 One day, as I was leaving for a meeting, she asked me why I keep going to the meetings and what I do there.
-This question had come up before, but I had politely responded with humor.
+This question had come up before, but in the past, I had politely responded with humor.

 I decided that it was time to start the conversation.

 I told her that I go to the meetings because they help me live a happy life without drinking alcohol.